meza/TwitchShark/README.md

 If that fails, try restarting the game.

-If that fails too, please let me know on [github](https://github.com/meza/TwitchShark/issues).
+If that fails too, press F10 to see the console and please get in touch on [github](https://github.com/meza/TwitchShark/issues).